zeldaret/mm/docs/git_tips.md

     This will create a new branch from whatever branch you were on

-<mark>IMPORTANT</mark> - When making new branches it is recommended to do this off of the master/main branch
+<mark>IMPORTANT</mark> - When making new branches it is recommended to do this from the master/main branch

 ## Remote Repositories